public-assembly/public-assembly-docs/docs/guides/exploring-git.md

 ![img](https://github.com/public-assembly/public-assembly-docs/blob/main/static/imgs/exploring-git-assets/Exploring%20git%20on%20github/Screen%20Shot%202022-10-02%20at%209.09.36%20AM.png)

-Navigate to the files changed tab
+Navigate to the `Files changed` tab

 Red mean deletions of lines of code.
 Green mean code has been modified or added.